isaacrobinson2000/CodeAGame2Website/index.md

-# Code A Game 2: A Step UP

 Welcome to code a game 2!
-In this class, you will learn how to code a 2D platforming using Javascript and web technoligies!
+In this class, you will learn how to code a 2D platform game using Javascript and web technoligies!

 ### Class Goals